corda/corda/docs/source/hello-world-flow.rst

   * ``@InitiatingFlow`` means that this flow can be started directly by the node
   * ``StartableByRPC`` allows the node owner to start this flow via an RPC call

+* We override the progress tracker, even though we are not providing any progress tracker steps yet.
+The progress tracker is required for the node shell to establish when the flow has ended

 Let's walk through the steps of ``FlowLogic.call`` one-by-one:

 Retrieving participant information